qpsolvers/qpsolvers/doc/quadratic-programming.rst

     - Dual residual: 1.4e-14
     - Duality gap: 0.0e+00

-You can check out [tolerances]_ for an overview of optimality conditions and why a solution is optimal if and only if these three residuals are zero.
+You can check out [Caron2022]_ for an overview of optimality conditions and why a solution is optimal if and only if these three residuals are zero.

 .. autoclass:: qpsolvers.solution.Solution
    :members: